Chapter1 Getting started

 Before running a Rust program, you must compile it using the Rust compiler by entering the

-command and passing it the name of your source file:rustc main.rs
+rustccommand and passing it the name of your source file:rustc main.rs.Rust is an ahead-of-time compiled language.

 Next, we'll introduce the Cargo tool, which will help you write real-world Rust porgrams.